ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/JacintheInfiniteFarmer.md

 After you clear Side Mission 119, you can use this program to repeatedly battle Jacinthe in Hotel Richissime to farm experience and money.

-With max level Canari Plush you will get 8100 Poké Dollar per round.
+With max level Canari Plush you will get 8,100 Poké Dollars per round before finishing Mega Dimension DLC and 20,520 after.

 <img src="images/JacintheInfiniteFarmer.png">